ProfStick/12SDD_PseudoExe/docs/source/log.md

 * write the railroad diagrams
 * write the lexer etc.

-However it quickly became apparent that this was a large and complex task and we ould be better to adopt the agile approach with eacxh 'sprint'representing a very small increment and students rotating the tasks so that each got a chance to develop proficiency in different tasks.
+However it quickly became apparent that this was a large and complex task and we would be better to adopt the agile approach with each 'sprint'representing a very small increment and students rotating the tasks so that each got a chance to develop broad proficiency and understanding.

 ## Sprint 001
-The first sprint was to write the EBNF, lexer, parser, ast and main requires to run the following simple script - script001.pse:
+The first sprint was to write the EBNF, lexer, parser, abstract syntax tree (AST) and main program required to run a very simple script - script001.pse:

 ```text
 BEGIN Script001